 - What sort of “out of the box” ticketing could you use to make your event unique and convenient for your attendees?

-- What sort of personalization could you use to make each attendee feel special?
+- What sort of event personalization could you use to make each attendee feel special?

 The Online Event